Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * File dialog to save glyphs
 * Do not draw segments between glyphs, they are there for a reason
 * Dark mode
+* Set from CLI theme and thickness and loglevel

 ### Ideas